kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 voters don't think they're voting for politicians, they think they're voting for saints."

-"Yes, baby.
+"Yes, Baby.
 I know."
 Rob's litle rants were endearing and all, but she had an idea, an actual, practical idea, she needed to discuss.
 "Listen.
 This is not the only case like this.
 It's the same shit every time.
 But this time I'm going to do something about it.
 I want to start a project.
 Maybe team up with the Nelsons.
 I've had enough of rearranging the deck chairs.
 You saw the Republican gains in November.
 All that 'Hope' and 'Change' shit.
-We both know what's happening to the ACA.
+We both know what's happening to the A.C.A.
 When you can't make the changes you need through the right channels, when all the channels have been broken, and blocked, when people have no good choices any more, then people need to make some bad-ass choices.
 Me.
 I am gonna make some bad-ass choices."

 Rob gave her a solid side eye.
-"What do mean 'bad-ass choices' Love?"
+"What do mean 'bad-ass choices', Love?"

 "These old white guys, they're never going to understand, unless things get a whole lot more real for them.
 I don't know what that means, yet,